 Air Temperature:

-The HRRR 1-hr lead time does not appear to have a significant air temperature bias as the MBE for majority of these stations remain within a -2 ℃ and +2 ℃ difference (slide 41).
-These stations are in the most agreement in the 8 hours “after” the event passage relative to each station between +4 hr. and +12 hr.
+The HRRR 1-hr lead time did not have a significant air temperature bias as the MBE for majority of these stations remain within a -2 ℃ and +2 ℃ difference (slide 41).
+These stations are in the most agreement in the 8 hours after the event passage relative to each station between +4 hr. and +12 hr.
 Generally, as lead time increases, the HRRR forecast accuracy decreases for all stations (slide 45).
-This trend is encouraging.

 Cumulative Precipitation:

-The range of MBE differences were generally large for all forecast hours, with differences ranging between +20 mm to -60 mm for the 1-hr lead time, with Newton, MS, Gainesville, AL, and Selma, AL being obvious outliers (slide 80).
+The range of MBE differences were generally large for all forecast hours, with differences ranging between +20 mm to -60 mm for the 1-hr lead time, with Newton, MS, Gainesville, AL, and Selma, AL being outliers (slide 80).
 These differences are most notable during the early hours relative to the event passage, between -12 hr. and -4 hr.
 A similar trend to the 1-hr HRRR output is present for later lead times, however these trends are amplified as forecast hour increases.
 The range of differences increases to +30 mm and -60 mm at 18-hr (slide 84).

 Surface Temperature:

-Similar to air temperature, MBE increases as a function of forecast hour, however, the increase is not as significant.
+Similar to air temperature, MBE increases as a function of forecast hour, however, the increase is not as significant as ???.
 For the 1-hr forecast hour, surface temperature differences ranged between -5 ℃ and +5 ℃ (slide 121).
 By the 18-hr lead time, this range has only increase by +1 ℃ or -1℃.
 The large spike in the USCRN data at +6 hr. for Selma, AL is invalid data that can be disregarded.

 Incoming Radiation: